Call for Fellows

 We're writing a new narrative for AI.
 Want to help shape it?

-The Public AI Creative Fellowship, hosted by Metagov, invites three fellows—a Video Creator, a Creative Technologist, and a Writer—to collaboratively craft a compelling cultural and political vision for public AI.
-Over eight months, each fellow will receive a $5,000 stipend to develop original work that makes the case for why AI should be built as public infrastructure—accountable, inclusive, and open.
+The Public AI Creative Fellowship, hosted by Metagov, invites three fellows—a Video Creator, a Creative Technologist, and a Writer—to work together in order to craft a compelling cultural and political vision for public AI.
+Over six months, each fellow will receive a $5,000 stipend to develop original work that makes the case for why AI should be built as public infrastructure—accountable, inclusive, and open.

 This fellowship explores how creative practice can generate momentum behind public alternatives to today’s private AI.
 The resulting outputs will range from narrative storytelling to video campaigns to interactive installations—each designed to shift public discourse and engage broad audiences.